alljoyn/extras-webdocs/docs/develop/run-sample-apps/onboarding/index.md

-An application that provides the Onboarder side of the service is responsible for using the Onboarding interface to transmit AP credentials that the Onboardable application should connect to.
+An application that provides the Onboarder side of the service is responsible for using the Onboarding interface to transmit AP credentials that the Onboardee application should connect to.

 The Onboarding interface is defined as follows: